 - 1 or 2 chickens or equivalent chicken pieces (around 6 pounds total)

 - Lemon wedges (optional)

-- Combine the brown sugar, soy sauce, sherry, and ketchup in medium bowl.
+- Combine the brown sugar, soy sauce, sherry, and ketchup in a medium bowl.
 Peel and mince or grate the ginger and the garlic and add them to the sauce.
-Add the sesame oil, Worchestershire, and/or pepper flakes or hot sauce, if you like.
+Add the sesame oil, Worcestershire, and pepper flakes or hot sauce, if you like.

 - In a large bowl or sealable plastic bags, marinate the chicken(s) for at least an hour and up to overnight.